whoflu/Influenza-Thresholds-settings-FAQ/README.md

    - **Continuous Low-Level Transmission:** In some settings, continuous low-level transmission of influenza can occur, making it challenging to distinguish between seasonal and non-seasonal activity.
    - **Comparative Data:** It's essential to compare thresholds with neighboring regions or countries with similar epidemiology.
 If they exhibit similar patterns, it might hint at broader epidemiological dynamics at play.
    - **Re-evaluation of Calculation Method:** The method used to calculate thresholds may not be capturing the true epidemiological dynamics of your setting.
 Consider using multiple methods and comparing results for robustness.

+---

+---
+### Q17:  Why do the various intensity thresholds appear very close to each others , and how can we address this issue?

+**A:** When intensity thresholds—whether they are low, moderate, high, or very high—are closely situated, it can be attributed to a combination of statistical nuances and epidemiological factors:
+1. **Statistical Variability:**
+      - When data has limited variability, it can lead to closely spaced thresholds.
+This might be due to homogeneity in the dataset or a smaller sample size.

+2. **Surveillance Consistency:**
+      - If there have been significant changes in the surveillance system, such as the inclusion of new sentinel sites, it can impact data trends.
+This might lead to non-uniformity in data, causing thresholds to converge.

+**Solutions:**

+1. **Re-evaluation:**
+      - Regularly review the data and methods used to set thresholds.
+Adjust or refine methodologies if needed.

+2. **Data Augmentation:**
+      - Consider incorporating additional years of data or expanding the dataset to ensure a more comprehensive perspective.
+This can help in spacing out the thresholds more distinctly.

+3. **Expert Review:**
+      - Assemble a team of epidemiologists and statisticians to scrutinize the data and the resulting thresholds.
+Their insights can guide adjustments or suggest alternate approaches.

+4. **Dynamic Adjustments:**
+        Be prepared to modify thresholds based on ongoing surveillance.
+As more data becomes available, recalibrating thresholds can help in addressing the clustering of intensity thresholds.

+**In summary, closely spaced intensity thresholds require meticulous data scrutiny and methodological adjustments.
+Regular reviews, expert consultation, and dynamic recalibrations are essential to ensure the thresholds are meaningful and actionable.**